MicroEJ/docs/KernelDeveloperGuide/kf.rst

 preinstalled) are "code extensions" (called "Features"), that are called by the Kernel.
-These Features are fully controlled by the Kernel: they can be installed, started, stopped and uninstalled at any time independently of the system state (particularily, a Feature never depends on an other Feature to be stopped).
+These Features are fully controlled by the Kernel: they can be installed, started, stopped and uninstalled at any time independently of the system state (particularly, a Feature never depends on an other Feature to be stopped).

 The complete :ref:`[KF] specification <esr-specifications>` is available at `<http://www.e-s-r.net/download/specification/ESR-SPE-0020-KF-1.4-F.pdf>`_